Master of Computer Science in Chicago

 Weronika Trzaska, MCS in Chicago '25

-Answers to Questions About MCS in Chicago
+MCS in Chicago FAQ

 To determine your eligibility, please review the MCS Graduate application information and the Graduate College's admission criteria.
 While admissions staff cannot pre-review application materials, they are here to assist you throughout the process.